krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **kdc_tcp_listen**
     (Whitespace- or comma-separated list.)
 Specifies the TCP listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
-    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
-If the address contains colons, enclose it in square brackets.
-If no address is specified, the wildcard address is used.
-If no port is specified, the standard port (88) is used.
+    The syntax is identical to that of **kdc_listen**.
 To disable listening on TCP, set this relation to the empty string with ``kdc_tcp_listen = ""``.
-    If the KDC daemon fails to bind to any of the specified addresses, it will fail to start.
-The default is to bind to the wildcard address on the standard port.
+The default is to bind to the same addresses and ports as for UDP.
 New in release 1.15.

 **kdc_tcp_ports**
     (Whitespace- or comma-separated list, deprecated.)
 Prior to